joshuaeduque/PS3MAPI/docs/METHODS.md

 ## Usage Examples

-Here's what some code to read and write to a process might look like:
+Here's a few example of how to you may want to use MAPILib:

+### Read / write memory

 ```C#
 // Get the ip address of the console you'd like to connect to